Ed Flanders: St. Elsewhere

-Notable roles
+Other notable roles

-In addition to his six-year role as Dr. Donald Westphall, Flanders is noted as the actor who has played President Harry Truman more times, and in more separate productions, than any other.
-He portrayed Truman at the end of World War II and during the Korean War in Truman at Potsdam, Harry S. Truman: Plain Speaking, and MacArthur.
+In addition to his six-year role as Dr. Donald Westphall, Flanders is noted as the person who has portrayed U.S. President Harry Truman more times, and in more separate productions, than any other actor.
+He played the role of Truman at the end of World War II and during the Korean War in the Hallmark episode Harry S. Truman: Plain Speaking, and in the movies Truman at Potsdam and MacArthur.
 In MacArthur, Flanders had second billing to Gregory Peck's lead as General Douglas MacArthur.

 In feature films, Flanders performed major roles in two dark movies based on novels by William Peter Blatty.
 In the first, The Ninth Configuration (1980), he plays Col. Richard Fell, a self-effacing medic at a secret U.S. Army psychiatric facility who assists Marine psychiatrist Col. Vincent Kane (Stacy Keach).
 The film was based on Blatty's 1978 novel of the same name, itself a reworking of his earlier, darkly satirical novel Twinkle, Twinkle, "Killer" Kane (1966).
 In 1990, Flanders played Father Dyer alongside star George C. Scott in Blatty's The Exorcist III based on the novel Legion.

-Flanders was in the M*A*S*H first-season episode "Yankee Doodle Doctor", playing film director Lt.
+Flanders appeared in the M*A*S*H first-season episode "Yankee Doodle Doctor", playing film director Lt.
 Duane William Bricker, who is making a documentary about M*A*S*H units and visits the 4077th.
 After Hawkeye and Trapper sabotage his effort, Bricker abandons the project and leaves.

-Flanders also played nationally known journalist William Allen White in the 1977 made-for-TV movie Mary White.
-This movie was based on the famous eulogy White wrote about his daughter following her death in 1922 in a horseback-riding accident.
-He also appeared in the 1979 made-for-TV-horror-miniseries Salem's Lot as Dr. Bill Norton, and played news anchor John Woodley in the 1983 made-for-TV suspense drama Special Bulletin, about a group of environmentalists who threaten to detonate a nuclear weapon in Charleston, South Carolina.
+Flanders played the journalist William Allen White in the 1977 made-for-TV movie Mary White.
+The movie was based on the famous eulogy that White wrote about his daughter following her death in a horseback-riding accident in 1922.
+Flanders also appeared in the 1979 made-for-TV horror-miniseries Salem's Lot as Dr. Bill Norton.
+He then played television news anchor John Woodley in the 1983 made-for-TV suspense drama Special Bulletin, about a group of anti-nuclear activists who threaten to detonate a nuclear weapon in Charleston, South Carolina.

+Personal life

+Flanders was married three times: to Bennye Kelly, from 1954 to 1959; to actress Ellen Geer, from 1963 to 1968; and to Cody Lambert, from 1985 to 1992.
+He was the father to four children in total.
+His son with Ellen Geer, Ian Geer Flanders, who was born in 1966, was briefly a child actor.